Maximilian Auffhammer, professor, international sustainable development

-Maximilian Auffhammer is the George Pardee Jr. Professor of International Sustainable Development at UC Berkeley in 2003.
+Maximilian Auffhammer is the George Pardee Jr. Professor of International Sustainable Development at UC Berkeley and associate dean of social sciences.
 His research focuses on environmental and resource economics, energy economics and applied econometrics.
 He joined the faculty at UC Berkeley in 2003.